Get to know the United Kingdom with a short history, an outline of how the government works, and all you need to know about the people there.

 What are people in the UK like?

-Brits love the order of a queue, and tend to get quite upset if the rules of a first-come, first-served queuing system are ignored, so make sure you don’t skip ahead!
+Brits love the order of a queue.
+They tend to get quite upset if the rules of a first-come, first-served queuing system are ignored.
+Just make sure you don’t skip ahead!

 As for talking about the weather, this is another regular occurrence.
-Due to their generally reserved nature, it may seem that striking up a conversation in the UK seems more difficult than in other countries, but mention the rain, sun, or cloud and most Brits will happily join in.
+Due to their generally reserved nature, it may seem that striking up a conversation in the UK seems more difficult than in other countries.
+But mention the rain, sun, or clouds and most Brits will happily join in.

 Confused?
-See our guide on British culture and social etiquette for more information.
+Read our guide on British etiquette for more information.

 Depending on where you go, lifestyle and culture around the UK can really vary.
 From sleepy seaside towns to London’s bustling 24-hour metropolis, there’s something for everyone.

 While London has the lion’s share of attractions, many areas of the UK are popular with tourists.
-You can find dramatic limestone cliffs and sandy beaches in Devon and Cornwall; quirky shops, clubs and a famous pier in Brighton; and future comedy stars at the Edinburgh Festival.
+You can find dramatic limestone cliffs and sandy beaches in Devon and Cornwall; quirky shops, clubs, and a famous pier in Brighton; stunning nature in the Peak and Lake Districts; and future comedy stars at the Edinburgh Festival.

-Many genres of music have a huge following in the UK, from the country’s superclubs putting on famous DJs, to the likes of Wembley Stadium and the O2 hosting international stars like Beyonce.
+Many genres of music have a huge following in the UK, from the country’s superclubs putting on famous DJs, to the likes of Wembley Stadium and the O2 hosting international stars.
 Then there’s the UK’s renowned music festivals – the likes of Glastonbury attract hundreds of thousands of music fans every year.
+Make sure you don’t miss our on the best UK festivals.

-When you think of food in the UK, the first things that spring to mind are likely to be English breakfasts, Sunday roasts, and maybe fish and chips.
+When you think of British food, the first things that spring to mind are likely to be English breakfasts, Sunday roasts, and maybe fish and chips.
 They’re all very popular, quintessentially British dishes, but the UK’s most popular dish is actually chicken tikka masala.

-The UK operates a ‘constitutional monarchy’, which means that the Queen is the head of state, and the Prime Minister is the head of the government, which is based in London’s Westminster.
+The UK is a constitutional monarchy, which means that the King is the head of state, and the Prime Minister is the head of the government, which is based in London’s Westminster.

 There are also devolved governments; the Scottish Parliament, Welsh Assembly, and Northern Ireland Assembly.
 These are responsible for any devolved powers in their respective countries.

-Political parties are voted for in a general election, which usually takes place every five years.
-If you are registered as a UK resident, and aged 18 or over, you are eligible to vote.
+Political parties contest in a general election, which usually takes place every five years.
+If you are registered as a UK resident and are aged 18 or over, you are eligible to vote.
 To do so, you’ll need to register to vote ahead of the election.

 The main political parties

 The Scottish National Party (SNP) is currently in power in Scotland.
-It was founded in 1934, has centre-left ideals, and supports the idea of Scotland seeking independence from the rest of the UK.
+It was founded in 1934, has center-left ideas, and supports the idea of Scotland seeking independence from the rest of the UK.

 Wales has Plaid Cymru, which advocates Welsh independence.
 It’s a left-wing party that’s been around since 1925, but Labour is currently in power and has been since the 2016 National Assembly for Wales election.